window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-0RQ7VDBZ87');

 FCA is the global automaker that designs, engineers and manufacturers Chrysler, Dodge, Jeep, Ram, Fiat, Jeep and Maserati vehicles.

-“We are proud to be associated with such a forward-thinking auto manufacturing brand as FCA,” said Eddie Napleton, Jr., director of operations at Napleton Auto Group.
-“Hopefully, this will soon be over,” he added, “but it’s just another reminder that we are all in this together.”
+“Our family is proud to be associated with such a forward-thinking auto manufacturing brand as FCA,” said Eddie Napleton, Jr., “Hopefully, this will soon be over,” he added, “but it’s just another reminder that we are all in this together.”

 This post was published on March 28, 2020